makersmakingchange/Oak-Compact-Joystick/README.md

 <!---
 Include an overall idea of what major steps are required to build the device.
  --->
+### 1. Verify Which Design the User Wants
+The Oak Compact Joystick comes in both USB (U) and Non-USB (A) format.
+The non-USB version uses a [TRRS]() lead to conncet to an existing gamepad such as the XAC or [Enabled Controller].
+The USB version has its own microcontroller and allows for direct PC use as well as some customisation of the joystick responce profile.
+Ask the user which one they would like.
+There are separate set of documentation for each joystick version.

-### 1. Order the Off-The-Shelf Components
+### 2. Order the Off-The-Shelf Components
-The [Bill of Materials](/Documentation/ProductTitle_BOM_v0.1.xlsx) lists all of the parts and components required to build the (todo:Project Title).
-The electronic components may be available locally, but will probably need to be ordered online.
+The Bill of Materials lists all of the parts and components required to build the Oak Compact Joystick.
+The mechanical components may be available locally, but will probably need to be ordered online.

-### 2. Print the 3D Printable components
+### 3. Print the 3D Printable components
 Print the components for the switch tester case and choose an option for the case.

-All of the files and individual print files can be in the [/Build_Files/3D_Printing_Files](/Build_Files/3D_Printing_Files/) folder.
+All of the files and individual print files can be in the [/Build_Files/3D_Print_Files](/Build_Files/3D_Print_Files/) folder.

-### 3. Assemble the (todo:Product Title)
+### 4. Assemble the Oak Compact Joystick
-Reference the [assembly guide](/Documentation/ProductTitle_Assembly_Guide_v1.0.pdf) for the tools and steps required to build each portion.
+Reference the Assembly Guide for the tools and steps required to build each portion.

 ## Files
 <!---